CJohnson5136/syllabus/README.md

       - **Times and locations TBD**
    * [Email](mailto:barberboy@gmail.com) for 1-on-1 help, or to set up a time to meet

+This sentence is a distraction while I steal your shoes.

 ### Homework Workflow

 1. Fork the repository for the exercise/project (found under [github.com/unioncollege-webtech](https://github.com/unioncollege-webtech)).